Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

-is a noisy Hessian, where $\{W_k\}_{k=1}^K$ is a sequence of i.i.d.\ symmetric random matrices whose upper-triangular elements, including the diagonals, are i.i.d.\ standard normal.
+where $\eta>0$ is the step size, $B \ge \sup_{x\in\mathcal X,\theta\in\Theta}\|\Psi(x,\theta)\|_2$ upper-bounds the gradients as before, $\bar{B}$ is as in Condition \ref{ass:Hessian}, $\{Z_k\}_{k=1}^K$ is a sequence of i.i.d.\ standard $p$-dimensional Gaussian random vectors, and $H_k=\frac{1}{n}\sum_{i=1}^n\dot\Psi(x_i,\theta^{(k)}) +\frac{2\bar{B}\sqrt{2K}}{\mu n}W_k$ is a noisy Hessian, where $\{W_k\}_{k=1}^K$ is a sequence of i.i.d.\ symmetric random matrices whose upper-triangular elements, including the diagonals, are i.i.d.\ standard normal.
 In practice, one can set the smallest eigenvalues of $H_k$ to some small positive value $\varepsilon$, as discussed in Remark~\ref{RemProjection}.
 If $\varepsilon\to 0$, the effect will be asymptotically negligible and will not affect the theoretical conclusions stated in our paper.
+As in the case of noisy gradient descent, we choose the initial iterate $\theta^{(0)}$ in a non-data-dependent manner (e.g., $\theta^{(0)} = 0$), with specific choices of $\theta^{(0)}$ to be highlighted in the simulations to follow.
+We note that this noisy Newton’s method algorithm can be interpreted as iterative applications of the SSP procedure (introduced by \cite{vu2009differential} and applied to linear regression by \cite{wang2018regression}), as each step minimizes a certain least squares objective, although this interpretation does not directly imply the convergence results of Theorems \ref{thm:NNewton} and \ref{thm:NNewtonSC} below.

-Finally, we note that the level of noise introduced to both the gradient and Hessian terms to ensure privacy is $O\left(\frac{1}{n}\right)$, which is appreciably smaller than the $\Theta\left(\frac{1}{\sqrt{n}}\right)$ fluctuations involved if we were to treat the gradient and Hessian as empirical versions of $\nabla \Loss_n(\theta^{(k)})$ and $\nabla^2 \Loss_n(\theta^{(k)})$ (or the level of noise introduced by subsampling-type stochastic optimization methods).
-Thus, we believe that the analysis of the iterative algorithms studied in this paper has not previously appeared in the optimization theory literature.
+Finally, we note that the level of noise introduced to both the gradient and Hessian terms to ensure privacy is $O\left(\frac{1}{n}\right)$, which is appreciably smaller than the $\Theta\left(\frac{1}{\sqrt{n}}\right)$ fluctuations involved if we were to treat the gradient and Hessian as empirical versions of $\nabla \Loss_n(\theta^{(k)})$ and $\nabla^2 \Loss_n(\theta^{(k)})$ (or the level of noise introduced by subsampling-type stochastic optimization methods)~\citep{RooMah19}.
+To our knowledge, the bounds derived for the iterative algorithms studied in this paper do not immediately follow from any known results in stochastic optimization.